Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

-Introverts are Excellent Listeners
+6. Introverts Are Excellent Listeners

-Because introverts are more reflective by nature, they tend to listen to what their coworkers have to say regarding the current project and carefully consider their coworkers ideas before adding in their own input.
+Because introverts are more reflective by nature, they tend to listen to what their coworkers have to say regarding the current project and carefully consider their coworkers' ideas before adding their own input.
 While extroverts tend to listen just enough to respond with their own contributions, introverts are more likely to value their coworkers’ ideas just as much as their own.
 Because introverts are great listeners, having introverted team members in your office can boost overall communication within and between departments and increase your company’s productivity.

-Introverts Usually Don’t Play Office Politics
+7. Introverts Usually Don’t Play Office Politics

-Introverts Tend to Be More Humble
+8. Introverts Tend to Be More Humble

 Introverts are usually more humble than extroverts.
 They tend to be able to see situations from other people’s perspectives easily and are usually willing to admit to their own mistakes and failures.
 Introverts are able to learn from their mistakes and move forward.
 Introverts generally won’t try to hide their mistakes, which could lead to bigger problems down the road.
 Instead, they see failure as a learning opportunity and use what they learned to improve their skills in the workplace.
 Introverts are less likely to crave glorification, though you should still give them the recognition they deserve for a job well done.

 While many extroverts feel the need to be the center of attention in the workplace, introverts are more interested in getting the job done.
 Introverts don’t let their egos get in the way of their productivity at work.
-They are willing to give credit where credit is due, rather than trying to take credit for other team members’ accomplishments.
+They are willing to give credit where credit is due rather than trying to take credit for other team members’ accomplishments.
 Introverts are passionate about their ideas and about creating new things for the sake of innovation, not because they are seeking attention or recognition.
-Introverts are willing to take other team members ideas into consideration instead of only pushing for their own ideas without listening to the ideas of others.
+Introverts are willing to take other team members' ideas into consideration instead of only pushing for their own ideas without listening to the ideas of others.

 Introverts are dependable and able to focus on solitary projects for long stretches of time.
-They prefer to get down to work and focus on the task at hand, without spending company time making small-talk or gossiping with fellow employees.
+They prefer to get down to work and focus on the task at hand without spending company time making small-talk or gossiping with fellow employees.
 Introverts have a unique ability to find creative solutions to problems that may be overlooked by other team members.
 Introverts pride themselves on a job well done and tend to be efficient workers.

-Introverts are Valuable Additions to Your Team
+Introverts Are Valuable Additions to Your Team

-Though there are many misconceptions about introverts in the workplace, introverts can make for the best employees.
+Though there are many misconceptions about introverts in the workplace, they can make for the best employees.
 By including people with many different personality traits, including introverts, on your team, you can increase productivity and make your company even more successful.
 Introverts provide creative insights and add immense value to your team.

 © 2018 Jennifer Wilber